 2020 Marsh-Billings-Rockefeller Quarter Value

-This quarter works for budget-conscious collectors targeting top-grade modern issues.
-The compression between compositions and the modest First Strike premium create practical options across the range.
+This quarter works particularly well for budget-conscious collectors targeting top-grade modern issues, since the compression between compositions and the modest First Strike premium create practical options at multiple price points.

 2020-W Marsh-Billings-Rockefeller Quarter Price/Grade Chart